-Bathroom Remodel: How to Plan Ahead
+Bathroom Remodeling: How to Plan Ahead

-I know I do a lot of “3 Tips” posts.
+I know I do a lot of these “3 Tips” posts.
 I’ll be honest, they’re easy.
 Easy for me to write, but even easier for you to read.
 This one isn’t so much a “3 Tips” post as it is a “3 Questions” post.
 There are three really important questions you should ask yourself before you start a bathroom remodel.
 I know!
 I have lived through TWO of my own major bathroom renovations and helped clients through bathroom design challenges and renovations.
 Right now I am preparing to do a bathroom remodel for the One Room Challenge, so bathrooms have really been on my mind lately.
 I wanted to take some time to share three questions that I think are important to ask yourself, and your family, before you embark on a bathroom renovation project.

 Question 1: What do you want to accomplish?